GrantExec, a Euna Solutions® company

 Emergency Medical Services for Children (EMSC) National Pediatric Readiness Coordinating Center Cooperative Agreement

-This funding opportunity provides financial support to state governments and accredited medical schools to improve emergency medical care for children by enhancing pediatric readiness in hospitals and emergency services across the United States.
+This funding opportunity provides financial support to state governments and accredited medical schools to enhance emergency medical care systems for children across the United States.

 Award Range